5G (Mad Men): Plot

-Pete decides to use his connections to get a story published, pressuring Trudy to visit her ex-boyfriend Charlie Fiddich, who now works in publishing, to get him to publish a story that Pete has written.
-Their meeting goes awkwardly, with Charlie trying to start an affair with Trudy, but Trudy resists his advances, and thus he only agrees to publish the story in Boys' Life.
-Upon hearing the news, Pete is outraged, saying that his story was good enough for The New Yorker and that Trudy should have done whatever it took to get him published there.
-In response, Trudy is crushed and asks him, "Why would you do that to me?"
+Meanwhile, Ken Cosgrove announces one of his short stories was published in Atlantic Monthly: this makes Pete and Paul jealous, and they each seek to publish their own stories.
+Pete asks Trudy to visit her ex-boyfriend Charlie Fiddich, who works in publishing, to publish Pete's story in The New Yorker.
+Charlie incorrectly interprets his meeting with Trudy to start an affair, but she resists his advances.
+Charlie only agrees to publish the story in Boys' Life.
+This angers Pete, who states his story was good enough for The New Yorker and that Trudy should have done "whatever" to publish his story.
+This upsets Trudy, who asks him, "Why would you do that to me?"